Results.

 |

-Lower court erred by ruling on a petition not before it and failing to decide the interlocutory stay; matter remitted for proper determination.
+High Court erred by deciding a petition not before it and failing to rule on the applicant's stay application.

 |